With the increasing global trend towards a more artisanal, hand crafted and natural lifestyle, it’s hardly surprising that we are thriving.

 The reasons are obvious.
 Apart from each item being exquisitely and immaculately handcrafted, our ethos also appeals to most.

 We waste no part of the timber we use, throw nothing away, and believe in telling the story of the tree through the wood.
 If there’s a knot or a variation in grain, we don’t cut it out.
 That flash of red in the grain, for instance, shows the tree might have been stressed by a big drought.
 Or it could perhaps be a result of strong wind compression, and it’s part of the history of the tree.
 It adds to the appeal, it’s part of its story.

-We use the whole plank.
+At Homewood, we use the whole plank.
 We don’t crop or chop and any off-cuts are turned into what we call our smalls range: condiment holders, planters, bathmats, multifunctional wooden boards, biltong slicers, herb boxes, you name it!

-We were founded a dozen years ago by local wood fanatic Ian Perry, who studied at the University of Stellenbosch, boasts a BSC Forestry (Wood Science) cum laude, and more recently has became an award winning furniture designer through the DTI National Furniture Design Competition.
+We were founded a dozen years ago by local wood fanatic Ian Perry, who studied at the University of Stellenbosch, boasts a BSC Forestry (Wood Science) cum laude, and more recently has become an award winning furniture designer through the DTI National Furniture Design Competition.